Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model: Results

-The published announcement at 14:00 EST mostly matched these forecasts, with the FOMC lowering the interest target rate by 25 basis points, and we indeed see that the price levels are not particularly affected by the news.
-However an increase in volatility, and in particular the endogenous components, can still be observed in the few minutes following the announcement, quickly returning to average levels though.
-What is actually interesting is to see the reaction to the press conference held 30 minutes after the release, and in particular to the answers the Chairman of the Fed Jerome H. Powell gives to journalists in the Q\&A. We see in fact that as soon as the Q\&A starts, around 14:36 EST, prices begin to plummet in response to the Chairman's answers, possibly reacting to the statement that this interest rates cut was only intended as a ``midcycle adjustment to policy" rather than as the first of a series.
+The published announcement at 14:00 EST mostly matched these forecasts, with the FOMC lowering the interest target rate by 0.25\%, and we indeed see that the price levels are not particularly affected by the news.
+However a transient increase in volatility, and in particular the endogenous components, can still be observed in the few minutes following the announcement, quickly returning to average levels.
+It is interesting to see the reaction to the press conference held 30 minutes after the release, and in particular to the answers the Chairman of the Fed Jerome H. Powell gives to journalists in the Q\&A. As soon as the Q\&A starts, around 14:36 EST, prices begin to plummet in response to the Chairman's answers, possibly reacting to the statement that this interest rates cut was only intended as a ``midcycle adjustment to policy" rather than as the first of a series.
 Expectations of further rates cuts in the later months of the year could be a reason for this adjustment in the prices when these forecasts are not met, as usually lower interest rates push the stock prices up.
-We see however that this unexpected event causes a behavior in the time-varying parameters estimates much more similar to what we have seen in the Flash Crash, albeit the endogenous components are even more significant here.
+We see however that this unexpected event causes a behavior in the estimated time-varying parameters resembling what we have seen in the Flash Crash, albeit the endogenous components are even more significant here.

-Overall, these two examples show that our model captures different reactions to events in stock volatilities depending whether at least part of the new information is already incorporated in the price, as is the case for the FOMC decision release, or whether the event is unpredictable in nature and triggered by external causes, as in the Flash Crash or the press conference of July 31, 2019.